 "In the last five or six years, we've been targeting the high-end niches, hospitality, restaurants, Class A office buildings, golf and country clubs—and now, stadiums," says Deady, whose background includes work at Gensler in Atlanta, Georgia.

 "The contractors and distributors working on those projects now come to us for proposals on our partitions because we're already specified, which is something we work hard to do," says Clasen.
 "Ironwood's work quality has earned us a reputation that merits being specified on many high-end projects.
 We worked hard to gain that reputation; it's the type of high-level projects we want to engage in."

 Though willing to share their approach, Ironwood fears their innovations could be copied—though that seems less likely after drilling down on their techniques.

-An LAX airline lounge is another good example of the company’s work.
-The design uses a mix of Ironwood techniques, starting with its floor-to-ceiling European design, a good choice in locations needing to increase privacy of a restroom.
+An LAX airline lounge is another excellent example of the company's work.
+The design uses a mix of Ironwood techniques, starting with its floor-to-ceiling European scenario, a good choice in locations needing to increase the privacy of a restroom.
 In such systems, doors and panels are manufactured to a height of 71 inches (13 inches taller than standard height) or higher.

-For the A&D buyers, preliminary specifications can be set using the website configurator, a menu of luxury-caliber components, fabricated to order.
-But owing to the uniformity of toilet stall dimensions, components are largely run in batches at the firm’s Florida plant.
-Part are assembled into kits for a project—not so differently than a flat-pack kitchen from IKEA—except much nicer, more like a semi-custom high-end kitchen cabinetry project.
+For the A&D buyers, preliminary specifications can be set using the website configurator, a menu of luxury-caliber components fabricated to order.
+However, due to the toilet stall dimensions' uniformity, parts are run mainly in batches at the firm's Florida plant.
+PartsParts are assembled into project kits—unlike a flat-pack kitchen from IKEA—but much more pleasant, like a semi-custom high-end kitchen cabinetry project.